anbox-cloud/discourse-docs/tut/creating-addon.md

 amc launch my-application --service +ssh
 ```

-[note type="information" status="Note"]The SSH port 22 is closed by default.
-Therefore, we open it by [exposing its service](https://anbox-cloud.io/docs/howto/container/expose-services).[/note]
+The SSH port 22 is closed by default.
+In the above command, we open it by [exposing its service](https://anbox-cloud.io/docs/howto/container/expose-services) by using `--service`.[/note]

 You can now access your container via SSH:
 ```bash